highvelcty/growbies/docs/source/4xfullbridge.rst

 method to harvest; i.e. a pocket knife and careful cutting.

 Summary:
-Although the data is noisy, this will be rectified in future prototypes.
+Although the data is noisy, this will be fixed in future prototypes.
 The signal for watering is clear and strong.
 The harvest is also great to see.
 Unexpectedly, insights into how the plant uptakes water with the lights on/off was observed.
 The rate of mass loss with the lights off is lower than with the lights on.
 This indicates that the lettuce plants up-take and